 Let's Dive Into the Florida Retirement System

-Congratulations!
-Regardless of where you're at in your career, you're on your journey to retirement.
+If you are one of more than 2.5 million members of the Florida Retirement System, then regardless of where you are in your career, you're on your journey to retirement.
 Some may be just weeks away from their final days, while others are just beginning their journeys.
 Regardless of where you're at on your path, there are decisions all along the way that will affect your retirement plans.
-It's important to make the best decisions to set you up for the retirement you want.
+Making the best decisions to set you up for the retirement you want is important.
 Now, what's the best way to do this?
 By diving into the Florida Retirement System and understanding your options, plans, and when to make the critical decisions that support your goals.
 Like every good journey, we need to start at the beginning.
 So, what is the Florida Retirement System?

 What is the Florida Retirement System?

 The Florida Retirement System (FRS) is a state-sponsored retirement plan that provides retirement benefits to employees of the State of Florida, State universities, Florida school districts, and counties.
 Additionally, cities, special districts, charter schools, housing authorities, and independent hospitals have the option to participate in FRS as well.
-Over 1,000 employers in Florida participate in the Florida Retirement System and employ over 629,000 active FRS members (This number reflects current members still employed, not those who have retired or entered DROP.)
-As of June 30th, 2022, FRS had over $180 billion in net assets.
+Over 1,000 employers in Florida participate in the Florida Retirement System and employ over 646,000 active FRS members.
+As of April 30th, 2024, FRS had over $191 billion in net assets.

-The FRS consists of two primary components, the Pension Plan and the Investment Plan.
-FRS also operates several optional retirement programs for eligible employees in certain positions, but during this article and those to come, we'll be focusing on the Pension and Investment Plans — which account for 97% of FRS plan participants.
+The FRS consists of two primary components: the Pension Plan and the Investment Plan.
+FRS also operates several optional retirement programs for eligible employees in certain positions, but in this article and future articles, we'll focus on the Pension and Investment Plans, which account for 97% of FRS plan participants.

 Who does this affect?

-As previously stated, over 1,000 employers participate in the Florida Retirement System Program.
-This includes state employees like legislatures, governors, judges, and more, to public school teachers and employees, state police officers, water management employees, and more.
-To see a full participant list, click here.
+As previously stated, FRS has over 646,000 active members.
+These includes state employees like legislators and judges, as well as public school employees, state police officers, water management employees, and more.
+To see a full list of participating agencies, click here.

-All FRS participants, either Pension Plan or Investment Plan, are assigned to one of five job classes based on their job assignment, (1) Regular Class – teachers (2) Special Risk Class – officers, fire fighters (3) Special Risk Administrative Support Class, (4) Elected Officers’ Class, or (5) Senior Management Service Class.
+All FRS participants, either Pension Plan or Investment Plan, are assigned to one of five job classes based on their job assignment: (1) Regular Class, (2) Special Risk Class – officers, firefighters (3) Special Risk Administrative Support Class, (4) Elected Officers’ Class, or (5) Senior Management Service Class.
 The class a participant is assigned is important because it affects their retirement age/years of service and their benefit upon retirement.
 Most active members, 86.6%, are Regular Class employees with Special Risk Class accounting for 11.6%.
 The <2% remaining are assigned to one of the other three classes.

 Upon entering employment with an FRS participating agency, new members can elect to participate in either the Pension Plan or the Investment Plan.
 If they do not choose a plan, those in Special Risk Class jobs will default to the Pension Plan, and all others will be placed in the Investment Plan.
 All Pension and Investment Plan participants make a mandatory 3% of gross income contribution to the plan.
 The contribution is pre-tax and is deducted directly from their pay.
-FRS employers are also required to contribute to the plan for each employee, based on their job class.
+FRS employers are also required to contribute to the plan for each employee based on their job class.
 The amount is updated each fiscal year and ranges between 9.1% and 36% of the employee’s gross pay for most members.
-While your interest may have peaked at those high percentages, not all of that is invested into the employee's retirement.
-The employers forward their contributions and the contributions from their employees to the FRS to fund the payment of benefits, as well as administrative costs.
+While those high percentages may have grabbed your attention, not all of that is invested in the employee's retirement.
+Employers forward their contributions and contributions from their employees to the FRS to fund the payment of benefits and administrative costs.

 Want a guide to help you understand the Florida Retirement System?
 Our Journey to Retirement Flowchart maps out your route to retirement.
 Click the button and download it for free to help you better understand this article!